clydemcqueen/surftrak_fixit/README.md

 }
 ~~~

-## Developer Notes
+### Testing with ArduSub SITL

-This extension looks only at MAVLink messages, so it can be tested against ArduSub SITL and
+_Surftrak Fixit_ looks only at MAVLink messages, so it can be tested against ArduSub SITL and
 [mavlink2rest](https://github.com/mavlink/mavlink2rest/).

-These instructions assume that you set up your machine to run ArduSub SITL.
-See [these instructions](https://ardupilot.org/dev/docs/building-the-code.html) to get started.
+See [these instructions](https://ardupilot.org/dev/docs/building-the-code.html) to set up ArduSub SITL.

 Terminal 1: run SITL
 ~~~